philippkahr/docs-content/manage-data/ingest/transform-enrich/ingest-lag.md

 #### Script

-If you want to remove the first calculation, you will need to ensure that the object `event.ingestion` is available.
+If you want to remove the first calculation, ensure that the object `event.ingestion` is available.

 ```json
 POST _ingest/pipeline/_simulate